ayeshabaig/AirQualityIndex_Django_app/README.md

 https://github.com/ayeshabaig/Air-Pollution

-This is a modification in a Full stack Django Project of the original as I have scaled down the features.
+This is the link to the hostede Full stack Django Project on AWS using ngix and gunicorn.

 http://ec2-3-141-20-138.us-east-2.compute.amazonaws.com/